yochaigal/cairn/wip/backgrounds/fieldwarden.md

 grand_parent: WIP
 ---

-# Crop Guardian
+# Fieldwarden

-> You protect the harvest from pests, blight, and the creatures of **The Wood**.
+> Protectors of the harvest, standing against from pests, blight, and even creatures of **The Wood**.
 A position of great honor, while it lasts: many guardians do not live out their natural lives.

-## Names
+## Name
-Seeder, Thresher, Dibber, Bracken, Barley, Sow, Stalk, Furrow, Till, Harrow, Sheaf, Kernel, Cobb, Plow, Hull, Flax, Barrow, Winnow, Briar, Rye, Fallow
+Seed, Thresh, Dibber, Sow, Stalk, Harrow, Cobb, Flax, Briar, Rye

 ## Starting Gear